All Episodes

 I thought that was a good deal.

-Scott Perry, Byron Donalds, Chiproy, these are solid, solid conservatives.
+These are solid, solid conservatives.

-Uh the second one, they actually were going to cut a whopping, you know, thirty percent in spending.
+The second one, they actually were going to cut a whopping, you know, 30% in spending, which is a massive amount of money.

-Uh I have the exact uh specifications here on uh what it is that they put forward, and and I thought it worked.
+I have the exact specifications here on what it is that they put forward.

-It would include funding for veterans and increase that 2.5 billion, uh, and the Department of Homeland Security, but it also would have combined with HR2.
+It would include funding for veterans and increase that $2.5 billion and the Department of Homeland Security.

-HR2 is the Republican bill, which would be the giant step that would end Biden's open borders policies.
+H.R.
+2 is the Republican bill, which would be the giant step that would end Biden's open borders policies.

-And the two main goals that Republicans should be having as a result of this opportunity where they would otherwise have leverage if they stuck together, is to fight for demand and not back down on the issue of fiscal responsibility,
+And the two main goals that Republicans should be having as a result of this opportunity where they would otherwise have leverage if they stuck together is to fight for, demand, and not back down on the issue of fiscal responsibility,

-That that would be the number one goal.
+That would be the number one goal.

 And if they would pull that off, they'd be doing the country a great service and fulfilling their own campaign promises.